Beit Sahour: Tax resistance

 In 1989, during the First Intifada, the Palestinian resistance (Unified National Leadership of the Uprising, UNLU) and Ghassan Andoni and Kamel Danoun, urged people to stop paying taxes to Israel, which inherited and modified the previous Jordanian tax-collection regime in the West Bank.
 "No taxation without representation," said a statement from the organizers.
 "The military authorities do not represent us, and we did not invite them to come to our land.
 Must we pay for the bullets that kill our children or for the expenses of the occupying army?"
 The people of Beit Sahour responded to this call with an organized citywide tax strike that included refusal to pay and file tax returns.

 Israeli defense minister Yitzhak Rabin responded: "We will teach them there is a price for refusing the laws of Israel."
 The Israeli military authorities placed the town under curfew for 42 days, blocked food shipments into the town, cut telephone lines to the town, tried to bar reporters from the town, imprisoned ten residents (among them Fuad Kokaly and Rifat Odeh Kassis) and seized in house-to-house raids millions of dollars in money and property belonging to 350 families.
-The Israeli military stopped the consul-generals of Belgium, Britain, France, Greece, Italy, Spain and Sweden when they attempted to go to Beit Sahour and investigate the conditions there during the tax strike.
+The Israeli military stopped the consuls-general of Belgium, Britain, France, Greece, Italy, Spain and Sweden when they attempted to go to Beit Sahour and investigate the conditions there during the tax strike.

 Israel's military occupation had the authority to create and enforce taxes beyond the baseline Jordanian code enacted in 1963 in areas formerly administered by that country, including Beit Sahour.
 During the Intifada, they used that authority to impose taxes on Palestinians as collective punishment measures to discourage the Intifada, for instance "the glass tax (for broken windows), the stones tax (for damage done by stones), the missile tax (for Gulf War damage), and a general intifada tax, among others."

 The United Nations Security Council considered a resolution demanding that Israel return the property it confiscated during the Beit Sahour tax resistance.
 The United States vetoed the resolution, which was supported by the other eleven council members.